ceraz02/BayerImageProcessor/README.md

 - **Adjustable PNG compression** (Python)
 - **Flexible output modes**: Choose between normal, colorized, both, or metadata-only outputs
 - **Cross-language parity**: Both Python and C++ tools provide similar functionality for comparison and validation
+- **Graphical User Interface (GUI) features** (Python):
+	- Select multiple files and/or directories for batch processing
+	- Remove selected files/directories from the input list
+	- Live progress bar and status label for feedback during processing
+	- Series selection: process only a specific image series (auto-detected from filenames)
+	- Compression level slider with live value label
+	- Output mode, header/footer, and output directory selection
+	- Prints the equivalent CLI command for the current GUI settings
+	- Error and success popups for user feedback
+	- Robust handling of edge cases (no input, no output, no files found, etc.)

 ## Requirements